leejh3224/containerized-mocha-testing/README.md

 # Containerized Moch Testing

-There are several things you can do for integration testing in Node.js
+There are several options you can choose regarding database for integration test in Node.js

 Firstly, you can use in memory databases such as `SQLite`.

-It's fast and doesn't require long running teardownm, however, there are subtle differences in syntax with other databases.
+It's fast and doesn't require long running teardown, however, there are subtle differences in syntax with other SQL databases.

 For example, you can't query by time, hour and second in `SQLite` like we can do with `MySQL`.